Conversations with an Executioner: Conversations

-The uncut Polish edition of the book by Moczarski is preceded by a Foreword written by Andrzej Szczypiorski and followed by his Biography and Glossary of German names and terms by Andrzej Krzysztof Kunert.
-The book is composed of 26 chapters each with a separate title and structured like a traditional biography beginning with the description of their first meeting in prison, and then continuing in a chronological order from the subject's birth until his execution, with additional themes woven into the central story.
+The uncut Polish edition of the book by Moczarski is preceded by a foreword written by Andrzej Szczypiorski and followed by the biography and glossary of German names and terms by Andrzej Krzysztof Kunert.
+The book is composed of 26 chapters, each with a separate title and structured like a traditional biography, beginning with the description of their first meeting in prison, and then continuing in a chronological order from the subject's birth until his execution, with additional themes woven into the central story.
 Moczarski and Stroop were not alone in the cell.
-The third inmate was SS-Untersturmführer Gustav Schielke from the Waffen-SS originally from Hanover.
+The third inmate was SS-Untersturmführer Gustav Schielke from the Waffen-SS, originally from Hanover.
 All three slept on narrow mattresses placed on the floor for the night.
 There was a retractable wall bed in the cell, which none of them used out of respect for the others.

 Stroop derived considerable pleasure from talking, giving him a new focus and a reason to live, especially due to Moczarski's genuine interest in every detail of his story.
 Stroop described the destruction of the Warsaw Ghetto after the ghetto uprising in minute detail, eager to mention the foreign Hilfswilliger ("willing helpers") in the death of over 50,000 Polish Jews: "They did not understand Polish," he said, "and therefore, were unable to communicate with the people of Warsaw.
 This was exactly what we wanted.
 We called them Trawniki men."
 Moczarski translated his interior monologues in the first person, and did not dramatize any of the admittedly irrational parts.

 The book, written in Polish and published as Rozmowy z katem in 1978 by Państwowy Instytut Wydawniczy, was translated to English and published in 1981 by Prentice-Hall as Conversations with an Executioner.
 Prominent translations include German, as Gespräche mit dem Henker, published by Droste, Düsseldorf, in 1978; French, as Entretiens avec le bourreau by Gallimard, Paris, in 1979; Hebrew, as Śiḥot ʻim talyan by Loḥame ha-Geṭaʼot, Tel Aviv, in 1979–80; Czech, as Rozhovory s katem by Jota, Brno, in 2007; and Ukrainian, as Besìdi z katom by Černìvcì in 2009, among several others.

 From May 2024, a manuscript of the book is presented at a permanent exhibition in the Palace of the Commonwealth in Warsaw.

+In 2026, a new English translation (of the full, uncensored text) by Sean Gasper Bye was published by Duckworth Books.